 Back to Naples

 His main work during his stay in Malta was the monumental painting The Decapitation of John the Baptist, his largest work.
 When the painting was unveiled, Caravaggio was in prison for being involved in a riot involving the injury of a knight.
 Without waiting for the trial to end, he fled prison and went to Sicily, where his friend from earlier years, Mario Minniti, lived.
 After less than a year he left Sicily and settled again in Naples, where he again worked for high-ranking clients.
 From a raid in Naples he suffered a severe facial injury.
 On the way from Naples to Rome he reached Porto Ercole, which belonged to the Spanish Stato dei Presidi, where he wanted to receive his pardon.
-Before she reached him, he died on 18 July 1610 at the age of 38 in a hospital of Porto Ercole, where he was also buried.
+Before it reached him, he died of sepsis on 18 July 1610 at the age of 38 in a hospital of Porto Ercole, where he was also buried.

 In the design of the scenes by the Chiaroscuro, the chiaroscuro painting, Caravaggio worked with a dramatizing use of obliquely incident, scatter-free bright light and created with the gestures and movements emphasized by light effects three-dimensionality, in which the figures were placed with unusual resemblance to life.
 In many of his paintings, Caravaggio has adopted gestures and details from the works of his great predecessors and competitors, among them first and foremost ancient sculptures, Michelangelo Buonarroti and Raphael, whose art, according to Giorgio Vasari, has fulfilled history.
 In his paintings, Caravaggio linked the processing of models (di maniera) with the representation of nature and models (alla prima).